natyusha/ShokoRelay.bundle/README.md

 	- [x] Local Media Assets (TV)

 ### Changes from Shoko Metadata
-- Uses Shoko's v3 API for fetching metadata
+- Uses Shoko's v3 API for fetching metadata and matching files
+- Allows:
-- Series and movies will list the studio
+  - Movies and series to be in the same library at once
+  - Multi "season" shows matched on TheTVDB to be merged into a single entry
+- Allows the user to configure:
+  - The language for the series title (to use a different language than Shoko's)
+  - An 'Alt Title' language for the series title (which will be searchable in Plex)
+  - What language they want for episode titles
+- Optionally:
-- Optionally: Series and movies will list the main staff along with seiyuu under "Cast & Crew"
+  - Series and movies will list the Main Staff along with Seiyuu (CV) under "Cast & Crew"
-  - Note: they will all appear as actors due to crew not being accessible for custom agents
+    - Note: They will all appear as actors due to crew not being accessible for custom agents
-- Optionally: Individual episodes will list the writer (original work) and director (if there is only one)
+  - Individual episodes will list the Writer as Original Work (原作) and Director as Direction (監督)
-  - Note: Full support will be added once Shoko specifies which episodes are credited to each director
+    - Note: Only supported if there is a single entry for each credit to avoid incorrect metadata
-- Optionally: Will apply content ratings like "TV-14", 'TV-Y' etc. (if the corresponding AniDB tags are present)
+  - Will apply content ratings like "TV-14", "TV-Y" etc. (if the corresponding AniDB tags are present)
-- Allows the user to configure the language for the series title (if they want a different language than in Shoko)
-- Allows the user to configure an additional 'Alt Title' language for the series title (which will be searchable in Plex)
-- Allows the user to configure what language they want for episode titles
-- Will use TheTVDB descriptions and episode titles if AniDB is missing that information
+- Removes the original tag hiding options and replaces them with a tag weight system similar to what HAMA uses
+  - Note: Automatically ignores all tags from Shoko's [TagBlacklistAniDBHelpers](https://github.com/ShokoAnime/ShokoServer/blob/d7c7f6ecdd883c714b15dbef385e19428c8d29cf/Shoko.Server/Utilities/TagFilter.cs#L37C44-L37C68) list
+- Series and movies will list the Studio as Animation Work (アニメーション制作) or Work (制作)
+- Support for:
+  - Files which contain more than one episode or episodes which span multiple files
+  - Credits / Parodies / Trailers and Other types of special files
+  - Individual episode ratings (from AniDB)
 - Will replace ambiguous AniDB episode titles with the series title plus a suffix for the type of episode
-- Removes the original tag hiding options and replaces them with a tag weight system similar to what HAMA uses
-- Automatically ignores all tags from Shoko's [TagBlacklistAniDBHelpers](https://github.com/ShokoAnime/ShokoServer/blob/d7c7f6ecdd883c714b15dbef385e19428c8d29cf/Shoko.Server/Utilities/TagFilter.cs#L37C44-L37C68) list
-- Allows movies and series to be in the same library at once
-- Allows multi season shows matched on TheTVDB to be merged into a single entry
-- Support for Credits / Parodies / Trailers and Other types of special files
-- Support for files which contain more than one episode
-- Support for AniDB episode ratings
+- Will use TheTVDB episode descriptions and titles if AniDB is missing that information

 ### Scripts
 - The following scripts all require [Python 3](https://www.python.org/downloads/) to be installed.